Economy of Afghanistan: Trade and industry

-The country's other recently announced treasure is the Hajigak iron mine, located 130 mi west of Kabul and is believed to hold an estimated 1.8 billion to 2 billion metric tons of the mineral used to make steel.
+The country's other treasure is the Hajigak iron mine, located 130 mi west of Kabul and is believed to hold an estimated 1.8 billion to 2 billion metric tons of the mineral used to make steel.
 The country also has a number of coal mines.

 Afghanistan's important resource in the past has been natural gas, which was first tapped in 1967.
 During the 1980s, gas sales accounted for $300 million a year in export revenues (56% of the total).
 About 90% of these exports went to the Soviet Union to pay for imports and debts.
 However, during the withdrawal of Soviet troops in 1989, the natural gas fields were capped to prevent sabotage by criminals.
 Gas production has dropped from a high of 8.2 e6m3 per day in the 1980s to a low of about 600000 m3 in 2001.
 Production of natural gas was restored during the Karzai administration in 2010.

-It is predicted that by pumping-out its own oil reserves, Afghanistan will no longer be importing oil products after 2026.
+It is predicted that by pumping-out its own oil reserves, Afghanistan will no longer need to import oil products.
 Originally, the Karzai administration and China National Petroleum Corporation (CNPC) signed a contract for the development of three oil fields in the northern provinces of Sar-e Pol, Jowzjan and Faryab.
 It was later reported that CNPC began extracting 1.5 e6oilbbl of oil annually.
 In early 2023, the Xinjiang Central Asia Petroleum and Gas Company signed a similar contract with the Islamic Emirate of Afghanistan.
-Russia had also found interest in oil and gas supply to Afghanistan.